flukadocker/F4D/README.md

 You can generate your personal Fluka image by running in a terminal the ```install_linux.sh``` script in the root of the repository.

+Trial users:

+You can generate your personal Fluka image by running in a terminal the ```install_linux_trial.sh``` script in the root of the repository.

 ### Windows 10 Pro, Enterprise, and Education

 Execute in a Windows prompt terminal or by double-clicking on it the script ```install_win.bat```.

+Trial users:

+Execute in a Windows prompt terminal or by double-clicking on it the script ```install_win_trial.bat```.

 ### Windows 10 Home (and possibly older Windows versions)